An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: SEAN-EP: A System to Scale Human Feedback for Social Robot Navigation

-When SEAN-EP runs an interactive simulation session, it logs data in ROS bags for later analysis.
-This includes the pose of virtual humans and the robot in the simulation, as well as images of the virtual environment.

-Because the simulations are accessible through any standard web browser, they can be easily integrated with online surveys via HTML tags.
-The surveys can collect any additional data from users, such as demographic information or answers to specific questions about simulations.
+With our system, SEAN simulations can be integrated with standard online survey platforms via HTML iframe elements.
+The surveys can collect any additional data from users, such as demographic data or answers to questions about their experience in the simulations.
+An example is provided in the evaluation presented in Sec. \ref{sec:system_eval}, for which we integrated SEAN simulations with a Qualtrics survey (Figure \ref{fig:example-survey}).